 Making a game plan that combines brand identity and marketing is the key to turning your idea or concept into a brand.
 Combining these elements may create a distinctive brand that endures throughout time.

 How to build a brand, not a business

-Establishing a brand for your company is different from starting a business.
+Establishing a brand for your company is different from starting a business, even if it’s something as simple as a Boba shop.
 Your brand is your identity, and the industry is just what you sell or provide to users.
 Without a business, there’s no brand, and without a brand, you won’t have a successful business.

 The differentiation and value that comes from your brand are what make you stand out.